conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 ## API

-### createChangelogAsyncGeneratorFromCommits(commits: Iterable<Commit> | AsyncIterable<Commit>, context?: Context, options?: Options, includeDetails?: boolean): AsyncGenerator<string | Details, void>
+### writeChangelog(context?: Context, options?: Options, includeDetails?: boolean)

-Creates an async generator of changelog entries from commits.
+Creates an async generator function to generate changelog entries from commits.

 If `includeDetails` is `true`, instead of emitting strings of changelog, it emits objects containing the details the block.

-### createChangelogWriterStream(context?: Context, options?: Options, includeDetails?: boolean): Transform
+### writeChangelogStream(context?: Context, options?: Options, includeDetails?: boolean): Transform

 Creates a transform stream which takes commits and outputs changelog entries.

 If `includeDetails` is `true`, instead of emitting strings of changelog, it emits objects containing the details the block.

-### createChangelogFromCommits(commits: Iterable<Commit> | AsyncIterable<Commit>, context?: Context, options?: Options): Promise<string>
+### writeChangelogString(commits: Iterable<Commit> | AsyncIterable<Commit>, context?: Context, options?: Options): Promise<string>

 Create a changelog from commits.